cr33dev/news-feed-discord-bot-for-linux/README.md

     * Adds them to a different role according to each link.
     * Link to role relationship is determined by head of main.py configuration like with existing options.
+* Fix feed dependent variables.
+    * temp.entries on line 71
+    * bizarre list of values on line 57

 ## Known Bugs
 * All 'Subscribe' and 'Unsubscribe' buttons only modify the role of the